Septicemic plague: Treatment

 Lymph nodes may require draining and the patient will need close monitoring.

 In animals, antibiotics such as tetracycline or doxycycline can be used.
 Intravenous drip may be used to assist in dehydration scenarios.
 Flea treatment can also be used.
-In some cases euthanasia may be the best option for treatment and to prevent further spreading.
+In some cases, euthanasia may be the best option for treatment and to prevent further spreading.

 Prognosis

 Untreated septicemic plague is almost always fatal.
-Early treatment with antibiotics reduces the mortality rate to between 4 and 15 percent.
+Early treatment with antibiotics reduces the mortality rate to between 4 and 15 per cent.
 Death is almost inevitable if treatment is delayed more than about 24 hours, and some people may even die on the same day they present with the disease.

 Epidemiology

 In 2015, Taylor Gaes, a 16-year-old in Larimer County in northern Colorado, contracted septicemic plague and subsequently died after being bitten by a flea that had bitten a rodent on his family's rural property.
 Only three people in Colorado had contracted the bacteria in the previous thirty years.